jefdaj/gander/README.md

 `gander` recursively hashes folders and uses the hashes for later comparison.
 File hashes are standard `sha256sum`s, but to save space a 20-character base64 digest is used in place of the full hash.

-The `F` or `D` and number before each one is for recreating the tree structure: "this is a file at indent level 1", etc.
+The `F` or `D` and number before each one is for recreating the tree structure:
+"this is a file at indent level 1", etc.

+Directory hashes are the hash of their sorted content hashes.
+That way you know that all the contents are identical, even if some file names changed.

 ```
 $ gander hash backup > backup-hashes.txt